 Passy was made for strolling, its beautiful boulevards their own reward.
 The architecture is grand, but with plenty of sweet squares and hidden corners.
 Picnic in the Bois de Boulogne, enjoy one of Carette's famous pastries with your afternoon coffee, or climb up, up, up the Eiffel Tower.
 You’re close to the Trocadéro, and to the popular shops, cafes and restaurants of the Rue de l’Annonciation, while the journey from Passy to Châtelet takes a little under half an hour.

-This home doesn't have air-conditioning, so ask us if you'd like to have fans for your stay.
+This home doesn't have air-conditioning, so let us know if you'd like fans for your stay.

 Cancellation.
 Provided you book more than 7 days before the start of your stay, you can cancel your booking within 24 hours and we’ll provide a full refund.
 Our flexible rate offers more flexibility for those who need it.
 Read our cancellation policy here.
 Please note bookings for Hamptons and French Riviera have a separate cancellation policy.

 Check-in and check-out.
 We’ll meet you at the home at your convenience any time after 4PM on your arrival date, and our standard check-out time is 11AM.
 Early check-in and late check-out can be arranged in advance, subject to availability and a charge.

 Lead guest.
 The lead guest must be at least 25 years of age.

 I.D. check and card authorisation.
 When you arrive we’ll check the lead guest’s I.D. and secure a £1,000 hold on a credit or debit card which will be released once we confirm no damage was caused during your stay.

 Smoking.
 Guests are not permitted to smoke inside any onefinestay home.